JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - Enables accurate simulation of in situ spectroscopy
 - Helps understand detection range and sensitivity

-*In conclusion, mesh cells allow for detailed soil modeling in MCNP, enabling accurate simulation of in situ spectroscopy.
+*In conclusion, mesh cells increase detail on soil modeling in MCNP, enabling accurate simulation of in situ spectroscopy.
 This helps us understand the detection range and sensitivity of the device.*

 ## Future Work